 - It encourages shoppers to purchase your products

-In order to achieve both these objectives, it is important to optimize your product listings on Amazon.
+In order to achieve both these objectives, it is important to optimize your Amazon product listings.

-Amazon listing optimization is to improve your product’s organic rankings (and sales) on Amazon.com.
-Amazon product optimizations could be done using a number of approaches, for instance, targeting keywords in product titles to uploading professional product images.
+Amazon product listings optimization is to improve your product’s organic rankings (and sales) on Amazon.com.
+Amazon product listings optimizations could be done using a number of approaches, for instance, targeting keywords in product titles to uploading professional product images.
 Every optimization focuses on helping users, as well as Amazon, understand your product better and increase the relevancy.

 This is why Amazon relies on its A9 algorithm.
 This algorithm helps the eCommerce company to rank product listings, aiming to provide the most relevant result to its customers in one go.
 This way, users find the product they want — and buy it.